CONTENTS | UP | DARK | HOME

 Also see: Circles of Control and Freedom.

-Traditional Efilism has fallacies in its theory of value, since it assumes that morality and value(s) are objective.
+Traditional Efilism has fallacies in its theory of value.
+It assumes that morality and value(s) are objective.
 It also takes altruism and hedonism for granted, without ever recognizing that they can be reasonably rejected.
-Eulavism has a paradox in its theory of value (valuing having no value), but Eulavism is otherwise vastly more rational, since it acknowledges and accepts the Abyss.
+Eulavism has a paradox in its theory of value (valuing having no value).
+But Eulavism is otherwise vastly more rational, since it acknowledges and accepts the Abyss.

 It’s noteworthy that while Lanza eventually killed himself, he did express admiration for John Zerzan’s work near the end of the Anarchy Radio phone call.
 On his YouTube channel Lanza expressed his belief that only death could be the full solution to the problems that he perceived.
 The Anarchy Radio phone call occurred after he had already decided that living according to his would not be enough for him.
 I believe this indicates that Lanza still had at least some sympathy or desire for anarcho-primitivism, despite wanting to die.
 I infer that he probably would’ve preferred to live according to his feral values, if he had to choose to continue living his life without ending it by suicide.
 Lanza also valued rationality, so I think it’s conceivable (although perhaps unlikely) that he could’ve been persuaded to adopt a different theory of value by rational arguments.